Steve Carell: 2004–2013: The Office and comedic roles

-Carell played Uncle Arthur, imitating the camp mannerisms of Paul Lynde's original character, in Bewitched, a TV adaptation co-starring Nicole Kidman and Will Ferrell.
-He also voiced Hammy the Squirrel in the 2006 computer-animated film, Over the Hedge and Ned McDodd, the mayor of Whoville, in the 2008 animated film Horton Hears a Who!
-He starred in Little Miss Sunshine during 2006, as Uncle Frank.

-His work in the films Anchorman, The 40-Year-Old Virgin, and Bewitched established Carell as a member of Hollywood's so-called "Frat Pack," a group of actors who often appear in films together, that also includes Ben Stiller, Owen Wilson, Will Ferrell, Jack Black, Vince Vaughn, Paul Rudd, and Luke Wilson.
-Carell acted as the title character of Evan Almighty, a sequel to Bruce Almighty, reprising his role as Evan Baxter, now a U.S. Congressman.
-The film received mostly negative reviews.
-Carell starred in the 2007 film Dan in Real Life, co-starring Dane Cook and Juliette Binoche.

-Carell played Maxwell Smart in the 2008 film Get Smart, an adaptation of the TV series starring Don Adams.
-It was successful, grossing over $230 million worldwide.
-During 2007, he was invited to join the Academy of Motion Picture Arts and Sciences.
-Carell starred with Tina Fey in Date Night during late 2008 and the film was released on April 9, 2010, in the U.S. He voiced Gru, the main character in the Universal CGI film Despicable Me along with Russell Brand, Miranda Cosgrove, and Kristen Wiig.
-He reprised the role in the 2013 sequel Despicable Me 2 and in the third installment of the film franchise Despicable Me 3 in 2017.
-In 2008, Carousel inked a first look deal with Warner Bros.
+In 2010, Carell starred with Tina Fey in Date Night and voiced Gru, the main character in the Universal CGI film Despicable Me along with Miranda Cosgrove, Kristen Wiig, and Julie Andrews.
+He reprised the role in the 2013 sequel Despicable Me 2, the third Despicable Me 3 in 2017, and fourth Despicable Me 4 in 2024.
+In 2008, Carousel signed a first look deal with Warner Bros.
 In 2009, his production company Carousel Productions launched a television arm and signed a deal with Universal Media Studios.
 He has several other projects in the works, including a remake of the 1967 Peter Sellers film The Bobo.
 He is doing voice-over work in commercials for Wrigley's Extra gum.
 Carell has launched a television division of his production company, Carousel Productions, which has contracted a three-year overall deal with Universal Media Studios, the studio behind his NBC comedy series.
 Thom Hinkle and Campbell Smith of North South Prods., former producers on Comedy Central's The Daily Show, were hired to manage Carousel's TV operations.

-Dramatic film roles (2014–2019)
+His last episode as a main character in The Office, "Goodbye, Michael," aired April 28, 2011, with his final shot showing Michael returning his microphone to the fictional documentary crew, before walking to a Colorado-bound plane to join his fiancée, Holly Flax, in Boulder, Colorado.
+His final line in this episode, to Pam Beesly, is thus unheard.
+Although he was invited back for the series finale in 2013, Carell originally declined believing that it would go against his character's arc.
+Ultimately Carell did reprise the role briefly in the series finale.
+Also in 2013 Carell acted in the summer coming-of-age comedy The Way, Way Back starring Sam Rockwell, Maya Rudolph, and Allison Janney.
+Carell was asked about participating in a revival of the series in 2018, during the press day for Welcome to Marwen, Carell told Collider reporter Christina Radish, "I'll tell you, no...
+The show is way more popular now than when it was on the air.
+I just can't see it being the same thing, and I think most folks would want it to be the same thing, but it wouldn't be.
+Ultimately, I think it's maybe best to leave well enough alone and just let it exist as what it was...I just wouldn't want to make the mistake of making a less good version of it.
+The odds wouldn't be in its favor, in terms of it recapturing exactly what it was, the first time."